Constipation is a common problem that’s generally defined as having less than three bowel movements per week (1).

 For this reason, people experiencing constipation should avoid consuming too many persimmons, especially astringent varieties.

-Summary: Persimmons contain tannins, a type of compound that may promote constipation by slowing digestion.
+Persimmons contain tannins, a type of compound that may promote constipation by slowing digestion.
 This may be particularly true for astringent varieties of the fruit.

 Constipation is an unpleasant condition that’s relatively common.

-Luckily, if you have constipation, you can achieve smoother digestion by making some simple changes to your diet.
+If you have constipation, you can achieve smoother digestion by making some simple changes to your diet.

 Start by avoiding or reducing your intake of constipating foods, including the ones listed above.